PRIMATES &

 except the last one.

-The gorilla is a primate
+The gorilla is grooming.

-and primates can groom
+and they can groom

 because they have flat nails.